-- 1. Two trials per exam. - 2.
-Trials must have the students' markers visible and must be MAJORLY- 75% of the exam-completed by the student. - 3.
+- 1. Two trials per exam (starting in the 3rd semester one trial per exam is acceptable). - 2.
+Trials must have the students' markers visible and must be MAJORLY-75% of the exam-completed by the student. - 3.
 Trials can be obtained on any exams indicated at any time during the program. - 4.
 Trials can be carried over from one semester to the next.